-The use of chemicals in production is strictly regulated in Europe with the REACH chemical legislation.
-Also Marimekko’s other customer markets such as Japan and the United States have their own stringent chemical regulations.
+The use of chemicals in production is strictly regulated in Europe e.g. with the REACH chemical legislation.
+Marimekko’s other customer markets such as Japan and the United States also have their own stringent chemical regulations.
 It is Marimekko’s responsibility to ensure that all Marimekko products – manufactured in Europe and elsewhere – comply with chemical requirements of both European legislation and the legislation and regulation in Marimekko’s other customer markets.
-Marimekko has a Restricted Substances List for its suppliers, which includes the restrictions applicable to textile products, among others.
-We monitor compliance with the restrictions with regular product or material tests.
-Testing is done in external laboratories.
+For our suppliers, we have implemented chemical management principles, which are detailed in our contracts and in Marimekko’s Restricted Substances List.
+We monitor compliance with these requirements through risk-based material tests or product-specific analytical tests performed in external laboratories.

 We seek to further reduce the use of chemicals and replace them with alternatives that are better for the environment and for people.
 To do that, Marimekko’s own printing factory offers unique possibilities for testing new, more sustainable dyestuffs and other chemicals in the printing process.